 IPVanish offers high-speed connections and an impressive list of advanced security features at a budget-friendly price.
 So, I was eager to test it out for myself.

-I carefully studied its privacy policy and thoroughly tested its speed, security features, and ability to access popular streaming services (like Netflix).
-I also looked into its network coverage and ease of use and put its customer service team to the test.
+I carefully studied its privacy policy and thoroughly tested its speeds, security features, and streaming capabilities.
+I also looked into its network coverage and ease of use before putting its customer service team to the test.

-Overall, I can say that IPVanish is a safe and reliable option with fast speeds and a decent network of servers.
-However, I was disappointed that it doesn't unblock all popular streaming platforms, unlike other premium VPNs.
+Overall, I can say that IPVanish is a safe and reliable option with fast speeds and a decent server network.
+While I came across a couple of issues surrounding its privacy standards, it’s taken several steps to mitigate these issues.
 If you decide to give IPVanish a try, you can take advantage of IPVanish's 30-day money-back guarantee.
-If you’re not happy with it, getting a refund is hassle-free.
+If you’re not happy with it, getting a refund is easy.

 9.2